NBC article highlights increasing number of truck accidents, fatalities in US

 What damages can I, or the survivors of a loved one, recover in a truck accident injury or death case?

 Under California law, a seriously injured plaintiff is entitled to recover all of his or her past and future medical expenses; past and future loss of income/earning capacity; past and future pain, suffering and emotional distress and in cases in which the defendant’s conduct is particularly bad, punitive damages which are awarded to punish the defendant.
-If a person dies in a truck accident, the survivors can recover monetary damages for their economic losses and emotional distress damages for loss of society, love and comfort.
+If a person dies in a truck accident, a dedicated truck accident lawyer can help the survivors recover monetary damages for their economic losses and emotional distress damages for loss of society, love and comfort.

 For more vital questions and answers for a truck, semi- or big-rig accident case, visit our Frequently Asked Questions section.